 California has a variety of protocols in place addressing death investigations conducted by Coroners/Medical Examiners, Law enforcement and child welfare professionals.
 California relies on the National CDR Center Program Manual, which it helped to develop, for protocols on CDRT functioning and confidentiality requirements.

-The CDPH FCANS Program continues to provide training on CDRT functioning, data collection, writing effective recommendations and taking findings to action.
+The CDPH FCANS Program is working with partners to identify ways to provide support on CDRT functioning, data collection, writing effective recommendations and taking findings to action.
 Various state departments have funded team training in the past.